enigmatry/entry-blueprint/enigmatry-blueprint-app/README.md

 ### 3. Generating code

-To generate the code from configurations, execute npm script `npm run codegen`.
+To generate the code from configurations, execute npm script `npm run codegen:run`.
 This command will run the tool which will generate configured code inside features modules.

 ## Code generator configuration